 Even as coal production in Britain has plummeted in recent decades, it has surged in other countries.
 This reissue of Thorsheim’s far-reaching study includes a new preface that reveals the book’s relevance to the contentious national and international debates—which aren’t going away anytime soon—around coal, air pollution more generally, and the grave threat of human-induced climate change.

-Peter Thorsheim is an assistant professor of history at the University of North Carolina at Charlotte.
+Peter Thorsheim is a professor of history at the University of North Carolina at Charlotte.
+More info →

 Permission to reprint